jakubchojak/password-generator/README.md

 ## Usage:
 (CLI version)
-Enter password length (at least 12 characters - for your safety) Generated password will be automatically saved into your clipboard.
+Enter password length (at least 12 characters - for your safety) as run attribute (-l).
+Generated password will be automatically saved into your clipboard.